EnnoxHD/auv/README.md

   E.g. `python3 src/main.py build_image save_image exit_python_helper` would build the image, export it to a file and exit
 - To update all packages, just rebuild the image
 ### Connecting to containers
-After having started a container, a x2go connection is available at port `5910` on `localhost`
+After having started a container, a x2go connection is available on port `5910` on `localhost`

-This implies that an SSH connection is available at the same port, which means if you don't need a graphical interface, you may simply connect to containers via SSH instead of using x2go.
+This implies that an SSH connection is available on the same port, which means if you don't need a graphical interface, you may simply connect to containers via SSH instead of using x2go.

 > You may use `ssh pod@127.0.0.1 -p 5910` to connect to a container on the same host